mukheshpugal/async_riscv/README.md

 Verilog model of an asynchronous RISCV CPU

 ## Points to note
  - All the time circuitry is confined within `control.v`.
 The backup trigger is also placed in `control.v`.

 ## To do
  - Use branches for developments
  - [x] Testbench
+ 	- [ ] Add reset signal
  - [ ] Delay modelling
  - [ ] Control signals
  	- [ ] Control.v + cpu in-outs